daivik1515/daivik1515/README.md

 I’m a passionate software developer who enjoys building efficient, scalable applications. 💻

-🌱 What I’m Learning:

-	•	AWS : Expanding my knowledge in cloud services and infrastructure.

-	•	Data Structures & Algorithms 🧠: Strengthening my problem-solving skills by diving deeper into DSA.

 📫 How to Reach Me:

 	•	LinkedIn 🌐 : www.linkedin.com/in/daiviksaharan